gsteelex/sysc4806_redSquadron_project/README.md

 * Create model objects for shared use and modification
 * Create Endpoints under "/programs" with unit and integration tests
 * Create Endpoints under "/categories" with unit and integration tests
+* Create UI page to list all programs with link to view a specific program (display some data, TA approved)